ConceptPrism: Concept Disentanglement in Personalized Diffusion Models via Residual Token Optimization: Experiments

-\paragraph{Datasets.} We evaluated our method on the DreamBench dataset~\cite{dreambooth}, which includes 30 distinct personalized subjects, each with 4--6 reference images and 25 text prompts.
-For a robust quantitative evaluation, we generated 4 images for each \{image, prompt\} pair, resulting in a total of 3,000 images per method.
-We also used other open-source datasets for comprehensive qualitative analysis.~\cite{peng2024dreambench++, Freepik, actionbench}.
+We benchmark our method on DreamBench~\cite{dreambooth}, comprising 30 subjects with 4--6 images and 25 prompts each.
+We generate four images per prompt, totaling 3,000 images per method.
+Qualitative analysis further includes CustomConcept101~\cite{custom_diffusion}, DreamBench++~\cite{peng2024dreambench++}, and other open-source datasets~\cite{actionbench, Freepik}.

+Performance is quantified across two dimensions: text alignment and concept fidelity.
+Text alignment is measured via CLIP-T~\cite{clip}, which calculates the cosine similarity between prompts and generated images.
+Concept fidelity is assessed using CLIP-I and DINOv2 (DINO)~\cite{oquab2023dinov2} similarity scores between reference and generated images.
+To isolate the target subject for accurate scoring, we apply binary masks to the reference images.

 \paragraph{Implementation Details.} For training, we set a batch size of 1 with four gradient accumulation steps in 512x512 resolution.
 The learning rate was 4e-4 with the AdamW optimizer.
 We set the target and residual token lengths to 1 and 8, respectively, and the exclusion loss weight $\beta$ to 0.05 by default.
 For inference, we adopted the DDIM~\cite{ddim} sampler with 25 steps and a classifier-free guidance~\cite{cfg} scale of 7.5.
 The token optimization stage ran for 200 steps, taking about 4 minutes on a single NVIDIA RTX 3090 GPU.
 The subsequent fine-tuning stage followed the same hyperparameters, achieving optimal quality after 120 steps.
 The performance was measured every 40 steps up to 200 steps of fine-tuning.
-Our pipeline was designed based on Stable Diffusion v2.1~\cite{ldm}, but it is applicable to other text-to-image diffusion model architectures.
+Built on Stable Diffusion v2.1~\cite{ldm}, our pipeline generalizes to diverse architectures including DiT~\cite{dit}.